wso2/docs-devant/en/docs/quick-start-guides/deploy-your-first-ai-agent.md

 <!-- Todo finalize the names and structure -->
 ## Step 1: Attach a Git repository
-1. Go to [https://console.devant.dev/](https://console.devant.dev/) and sign in.
-This redirects you to the **Default** project or to the project you visited last.
+1. Go to [https://console.devant.dev/new](https://console.devant.dev/new) and sign in.
+This opens the new integration page.
-2. On the project overview page, click **Attach a Git Repository**.
+2. On the new integration page, click **Attach a Git Repository**.

+    !!! tip
+        If you're using a public Git repository, you can skip ahead to sub-step 9.
+Click **Use a Third-Party Public Git Repository** and enter the repository URL.

 3. Click **Authorize with GitHub** to connect Devant to your GitHub account.
 If you haven't connected your GitHub repository to Devant, authorize the WSO2 cloud app with your GitHub account [WSO2 Cloud App](https://github.com/marketplace/choreo-apps).
-4. Under the **Organization** dropdown, click **+ Add**.
+4. Under the **Organization**  dropdown click **+ Add**.
 This redirects you to the **Install WSO2 Cloud App** page.
 5. Select your GitHub account and install [WSO2 Cloud App](https://github.com/marketplace/choreo-apps)

     !!! note
         The **WSO2 Cloud App** requires:

         - Read and write access to code and pull requests.
         - Read access to issues and metadata.

          You can [revoke access](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/reviewing-your-authorized-integrations#reviewing-your-authorized-github-apps) at any time.
 Write access is used to push changes directly to your repository.

-6. Select your organization under the **Organization** dropdown.
-If your organization is not listed, click the Refetch button.
+6. Under the **Organization**  dropdown, select your organization.
+If it is still not listed, click the Refetch button.
-7. Select a repository to save your AI Agent.
-Optionally, you may select a **Branch** and a **Path** of the selected repository to save your AI Agent.
+7. Select a repository to save your integration.
+8. Select a **Branch** and a **Path** of the selected repository to save your integration.
-8. The **Name** and **Identifier** fields are automatically populated.
-Optionally, you can edit them to your preference.
+9. **Name** and **Identifier** fields are automatically populated.
+Additionally, you can edit them to your preference.
-9. Select the **Technology** as `Ballerina Integrator`.
+10. Select the **Technology** as `Ballerina Integrator`.
-10. Choose the **Integration Type** as `AI Agent` and click **Create**.
+11. Choose the **Integration Type** as `AI Agent` and Click **Create**.

 This redirects you to the overview page of the AI Agent.
 Now, let's develop the AI Agent.